NEW!! Cartoons for a course on Quantum Mechanics!!

 Go to Tom Duck and Harry's Alaska Connection to see more of these.

-[In fact, almost all the old cartoons were colored and updated during the pandemic and can be seen in Living Too Far North. - ed.]
+[In fact, these old cartoons were colored and updated during the pandemic and can be seen along with two dozen more cartoons in the updated 2nd edition of Too Far North and, along with extensive commentary and other information about life in rural Alaska, in Living Too Far North. - ed.]

 One and One Half Wits included an animation, which we haven't figured out how to add using this web builder template.
 Instead, we've created the slide show below to give you an idea how it looked, only it's too slow and not as effective.
 [How we can apply "effective" to this with a straight face is beyond me. - ed.]
 We have no control over the speed of this template, so you can wait for the frames to advance, or you can click the forward arrow each time.